Do you want to make your veggies last long? Check out some Genius Hacks to Keep your Vegetables Fresh for Longer!

 You can put paper towels to line your salad drawer or the crisper to make the vegetables stay fresh for a longer period.
-The paper roll helps in absorbing the condensation that usually the vegetables generate while chilling in your refrigerator.
+The paper roll helps in absorbing the condensation that vegetables usually generate while chilling in your refrigerator.

 6. Freeze Veggies in Olive Oil

-With this genius hack, you can make them last for really long and whenever you would want to use them, just add the ice cube to a hot pan and let the oil cook it down.
+With this genius hack, you can make them last for a really long, and whenever you would want to use them, just add the ice cube to a hot pan and let the oil cook it down.

 7. Chop Off Carrot Tops